Ervin Santana: Minnesota Twins

 On February 6, 2018, Santana underwent surgery on his middle finger, delaying his season by 10 to 12 weeks.
 He had discomfort in the finger since the previous season, but there was no serious damage.
 The surgery was a capsular release/debridement procedure to his MCP joint.
 Due to this and other injuries, Santana was limited to 5 starts on the season.
 The Twins declined his contract option and made him a free agent on October 30, 2018.

 Chicago White Sox

 On February 22, 2019, Santana signed a minor league deal with the Chicago White Sox, earning a $4.3 million salary for his time with the major league team.
 The White Sox selected his contract on April 9, and he made his White Sox debut that day.
 On April 26, 2019, Santana was designated for assignment.
 Santana elected free agency on April 29.

 New York Mets

-On May 24, 2019, Santana signed a minor league deal with the New York Mets.
-He elected free agency following the 2019 season.
+On May 24, 2019, Santana signed a minor league contract with the New York Mets organization.
+In 18 starts split between the Triple–A Syracuse Mets and High–A St. Lucie Mets, he accumulated a 5–5 record and 5.31 ERA with 65 strikeouts across 95 innings pitched.
+Santana elected free agency following the season on November 4.

 Kansas City Royals (second stint)

 On December 29, 2020, Santana signed a minor league contract with the Kansas City Royals organization.
 On April 13, 2021, Santana was selected to the active roster.
+In 38 appearances for Kansas City, he compiled a 2–2 record and 4.68 ERA with 52 strikeouts over 65 1/3 innings pitched.
+Santana became a free agent following the season.

+Coaching career

+On August 10, 2024, Santana was announced as the pitching coach for the Dominican Republic national baseball team in the 2024 WBSC Premier12.